abhiachoudhary/abhiachoudhary.github.io/README.md

   document.getElementById("demo2").innerHTML = reverseString(x);
 }
 </script>
-Just start typing in the text area:
+Just start typing in the text area below.

 <p>A function is triggered when the user releases a key in the input field.
 The function outputs the actual key/letter that was released inside the text field, and also the reverse of it.</p>